PaulWheatcroft/CarpBuzz/README.md

 >

 - As someone who wants to go carp fishing, I can view a directory of fisheries in the South West of England
-- As someone who wants to go carp fishing, I can filter a directory of fisheries in the South West of England based on my requirements
+- As someone who wants to go carp fishing, I can filter a directory of fisheries in the South West of England based on location
+- As someone who wants to go carp fishing, I can view any reviews a fishery has
+- As someone who wants to go carp fishing, I can view any catch reports a fishery has

 >
 > Registered Users